Inari Ōkami: Shrines and offerings

-Personalization of Inari
+Personalization

-According to Inari scholar, Karen A. Smyers, the "most striking feature of Inari worship is the high degree of diversification and even personalization of this kami.
+According to Inari scholar Karen A. Smyers, the "most striking feature of Inari worship is the high degree of diversification and even personalization of this kami.
 Devotees do not simply worship 'Inari,' but a separate form of Inari with its own name.
 Various Inari shrines and temples worship entirely different kami as Inari; traditions and symbols have a multiplicity of meanings."
 This is exemplified by the various kami Inari is identified with such as Uganomitama no Okami, Ukanomitama no kami, Ukemochi no kami, Wakumusubi no kami, and many more.
 In fact, except for ancestor worship, Inari worship is the most personalized of all Japanese religiosity.

 Smyers also describes the concept of "personal Inari" or "watashi no O-Inari-sama" in Japanese.
 "One Shinto priest argued that the impulse to worship 'my own Inari' arose during the late Edo period and accounted for the great spread of Inari shrines at that time."
 Furthermore, "If there are one hundred believers, they will have a hundred different ideas about Inari."
 Smyers notes that Inari has been re-enshrined and divided with "far greater ease and frequency than other Shinto kami, and this may in part account for its great diversity."

 This personalization is not restricted to Shinto practitioners, but also has ties with Buddhism.
 Inari is often described as being the "closest deity to humans" according to a Toyokawa priest in Smyers's article. "'It [Inari] is like your own mother, it grants your wishes.
 In times of illness when even a doctor cannot cure you, you have no alternative but to ask Inari.
 Buddhas have various ranks; Dakiniten [one of Inari's many other names] is at the ten (deva) level, the level closest to that of humans.
 So Inari has very close relations to people.'"

 Inari's personalization also extends to Inari's messengers, the kitsune.
 In fact, Smyers attests that the fox is "the symbol most often equated with Inari."

 Smyers's analysis is essentially thus: "Inari seems to have struck a fortuitous balance: famous and powerful enough to make people feel confident that he can help them, but lacking the sort of clear historical narrative that would prevent his personalization to fit particular needs."

+Inari is thought to have both good and evil attributes.